lugoga/wior/README.md

 # wior <img src="man/graphics/wior.svg" align="right"/>

+One of the major challenge of the digital age is handling large amount of data that are generated.
+Marine and freshwater scientist are not left behind with these challenges.
+They spend most of their time searching the right data to use in their projects.
+These data are provided in various format that makes data preparation and manipulating even harder than the time of obtaining them.
+Indeed, many find it the most tedious and least enjoyable part of their work.
+Therefore, we decided to develop a unified package in R—a Language and Environment for Statistical Computing called **wior**.

-**wior** packages several functions and utilities that make R better for handling oceanographic data in the tidy data paradigm.
-It started mostly as a packaging of assorted wrappers and tricks that I wrote for my day to day work as a researcher in oceanographic sciences at the Institute of Marine Sciences, Zanzibar.
+The main goal of developing this package hinges to provide a way of tackling the data access and manipulating data problem that has hindered scientist, particularly in the western Indian Ocean region. **wior** packages several functions and utilities that make R better for handling oceanographic data in the tidy data paradigm.
+The package will ease the burden of getting your data in the right format ready for your project.

 The packages is basically developed to help marine and freshwater scientist access a large and varied format of in-situ and satellite data